-I began posting links to articles and resources on this topic because when I launched my blog back in 2011.
+I began posting links to articles and resources on this topic when I launched Carolyn’s Nonprofit Blog back in 2011.
 I was living in San Antonio, Texas at the time.
 For the first few years, I received numerous email requests for advice from readers about preparing oneself to write, how to focus one’s attention, how to reduce stress and the like.
 I decided to devote more attention to responding.
 That was during the economic decline of the early 2010s, and it was also when “blogging” became popular.

 - About.com, “How Can I Clear My Mind?”